Navigating the UI

 - Navigate to Recaps

-- Click the Reports button
+- Click the Export Report button

 - Choose report type (Executive or Technical)